 Rules are there to be broken

 Rules are supposed to make life easier.
-Like the rules of the road, if people don’t follow the rules, accidents happen.
+As the rules of the road, if people don’t follow the rules, accidents happen.

 When however there is an accident, the rules are temporarily changed.
 You might need to take a detour or drive in the emergency lane for an ambulance to pass.
 Or a traffic officer might take over and direct the traffic usually managed by a traffic light.